New Corona variant B.1.640.2 from Cameroon discovered in France

 New corona mutant B.1.640.2 discovered in France: more mutations on the spike protein than omicron – new study not yet conclusive

 While in Germany, according to the Virologist Christian Drosten “Omikron makes the rules”*, a new corona study dealt with the corona mutant B.1.640.2 at the end of December 2021.
 In the currently not yet audited by independent experts Preprint study According to the researchers, there are 46 mutations in the spike protein.
-This fact means that the new Corona variant has nine more mutations than Omicron, in which 37 were counted and according to different ones Corona studies do not permanently protect even vaccinated persons with booster vaccination* could.
+This fact means that the new Corona variant has nine more mutations than Omicron, in which 37 were counted and according to different ones Corona studies do not provide long-term protection even for those who have been vaccinated with booster vaccinations* could.

 However, the data are due to the small number of proven cases and thus the small circle in which the study is based on the Corona variant B.1.640.2* moved, not yet meaningful.